JuliaLang/julia/doc/src/manual/control-flow.md

 not less than
 ```

-If the expression `x < y` is true, the entire ternary operator expression evaluates to the string
+If the expression `x < y` is true, the entire ternary operator expression evaluates to the
-`"less than"` and otherwise it evaluates to the string `"not less than"`.
-The original three-way
+string `"less than"`; otherwise it evaluates to the string `"not less than"`.
+The original
-example requires chaining multiple uses of the ternary operator together:
+three-way example requires chaining multiple uses of the ternary operator together:

 ```jldoctest
 julia> test(x, y) = println(x < y ? "x is less than y"    :